Canada's Trudeau rebuked on ethics ahead of election - Journal du Cameroun

 Attorney general Jody Wilson-Raybould refused to ask prosecutors to settle the case, and the trial is set to proceed.

-But after resigning, Canada’s first indigenous attorney general testified to the House of Commons justice committee that she had experienced “consistent and sustained” political pressure to interfere in the case, including “veiled threats.”
+But after resigning, Canada’s first indigenous attorney general testified to lawmakers that she had experienced “consistent and sustained” political pressure to interfere in the case, including “veiled threats.”

 He said Trudeau “directed his staff to find a solution that would safeguard SNC-Lavalin’s business interests in Canada.”